-Casually, I decided to take a leap by throwing this query “Tell me your experience with brokers when looking for a house i.e. how you were treated and how u would differentiate a good broker from a bad one.” to some of my former clients; and the results I got below were quite interesting :-
+I casually decided to take a leap by randomly throwing around this question “Tell me your experience with brokers when looking for a house i.e. how you were treated and how u would differentiate a good broker from a bad one.” to some of my former clients, and the results I got below were quite interesting:-

 “………one thing I didn’t like about brokers is that they are liars, for instance, he can tell you that he saw a very nice house located one mile away it’s but you move with him 3 miles and after reaching the house is in very bad shape.
 Then to add on that he wants money for taking u there” by Priscilla

 - “They focus more on showing you what they have than what you need. they want u to see all houses and more so the good ones come last after u feel tired so that u can pay them believing that they looked everywhere” By Reny

 - “……. a bad broker asks for the commission from his clients before visiting the house.
 This happened to me, I paid him then on reaching the room was already occupied, he refused to refund my money and obviously, I had no option and let him go.
 As for differentiating, I think I will figure out a good broker right from the first sight, they are always self-composed, talk little but sure and give you time to decide, he will let you visit the place numerous times as long as it doesn’t involve transport fares, His job is his passion and his clients are his priority” By Sarah